randymako/Mailbox/README.md

 Completed Stories:
   1. Setup
-  2. Intro Screen
+  2. Mailbox Screen
-  3. Mail - Swipe to the right x2
-  4. Mail - swipe to the left x2
-  5. Mail part dissapears
+  3. Message Interaction
+      - Both left and right swipes each have two states
+      - After swiping their respective actions happen
+      - Upon dismissal of above action the mail list moves up
+      - Double tapping on the list returns the swipeable message
+  4. Swipeable Menu

 Optional Stories: